jiayou-jy/Chartbuilder/docs/MakingChartbuilderYours.md

 # TYPOGRAPHY

-Getting Google's webfonts to work with @import or even a link reference in `<head>` was a total nightmare so I went with downloaded fonts.
+Getting Google's webfonts to work with @import or even a link reference in `<head>` was a total nightmare, so I went with downloaded fonts.
 (Might have something to do with Chartbuilder converting all fonts to base64.
 Also might not.)

-Create a directory `fonts` to `Chartbuilder/src/` and dump whatever fonts you plan to use in there.
+Create a directory `fonts` in `Chartbuilder/src/` and dump whatever fonts you plan to use in there.
 I'm using [_Open Sans_](https://www.google.com/fonts) from Google.

 Open `Chartbuilder/src/styl/fonts.styl` and call your fonts like so: